 Maui Tour Tips

-No scuba diving within 24 hours of your tour to avoid decompression sickness.
+No scuba diving within 24 hours before your tour date to avoid decompression sickness.
 (It’s okay to snorkel/swim)

 Dress warmly (long pants, long sleeve shirt, closed shoes, and thick socks above the ankle).

 Eat a late lunch or early dinner or bring your meal to enjoy over sunset.

 Drink plenty of fluids.
 Bring water, sunglasses, sunscreen, wide brim hat, camera, and a tripod.

 Reserve as early as possible as our stargazing tours fill up.

 Wait for instructions before touching the telescope.